PreviousView allNext

 • Electrical system malfunctions

-What Mechanical Breakdown Insurance typically does not cover:
+What doesn't Mechanical Breakdown Insurance cover?

-• Routine maintenance – Servicing, oil changes, tyres, and brake pads.
+• Routine maintenance: servicing, oil changes, tyres, and brake pads.

-• Pre-existing faults – Any issue that existed before taking out the policy.
+• Pre-existing faults: any issue that existed before taking out the policy.

-• Damage from neglect – If the vehicle hasn’t been maintained according to the manufacturer’s guidelines.
+• Damage from neglect: if the vehicle hasn't been maintained according to the manufacturer's guidelines.

 Feature